scerruti/JCoDroneEdu/API_COMPARISON_SUMMARY.md

    - Multiplexed hardware limitation

 2. **JROTC Edition Controller Display**
+    - Note: The Java library does not include a retained `ControllerCanvas` abstraction.
+Users should construct a `BufferedImage` + `Graphics2D` locally and send via `Drone` primitives or a small helper.
    - Canvas drawing methods unavailable
    - Basic text/line/rectangle only
    - Documented in API comparison